scottdavidcraig/Sports-Club/readme.md

 # Sports club

-A sports club website built using Bootstrap 4.
+A sports club website built using saas and Bootstrap 4.
+See an example at https://www.livingstonbadminton.com